vikasreddymusku/Agentic-Loop/README.md

 The project now has a complete **deterministic universal parsing pipeline**.

-The immediate next work is connecting parser outcomes safely into the job lifecycle before moving into browser fallback and self-healing.
+The immediate next work is connecting parser outcomes safely into the RequestManager lifecycle and Coordinator before moving to DOM/browser fallback and self-healing.
->>>>>>> 9abfc52 (feat: complete deterministic universal parser pipeline)